 * Before the Internet

-Continuing the series with Johnny, Dave and Jay… But first, a big-picture observation on Excellent Media Experiences.
+Continuing the series with Johnny, Dave and Jay.
+But first, a big-picture observation on Excellent Media Experiences.

-Produced out of NBC in Burbank, “The Tonight Show” drew an average of 6.5 million nightly viewers in 1991, the final full year Carson hosted.
-Contrast that with Jimmy Fallon’s current incarnation of “Tonight,” also the time slot ratings leader, which drew 1.5 million viewers in October 2021.
+Nearly 7,000 times over a 29-year span until 1992, Carson, sidekick Ed McMahon and Tonight Show bandleader Doc Severinson appeared on screens in American households following the late local news.
+The show drew an average of 6.5 million nightly viewers in 1991, its final full year.
+Jimmy Fallon’s current Tonight Show, also the time slot ratings leader, drew 1.5 million viewers in October 2021.

-Wearing a blazer, sporting a sunburn and enjoying a Pall Mall, Carson was “Seventies Man cool.”
-A quick wit and a great listener with his celebrity guests, he was nearly as funny when the monologue jokes bombed as when they killed.
+Wearing a blazer, sporting a sunburn and enjoying a Pall Mall, Carson embodied Seventies Man cool.
+A quick wit and a great listener with celebrity guests, he was nearly as funny when the monologue jokes bombed as when they killed.

 The show ran its course, and then some, and by the time it was sunsetting SNL and others were poking great fun at the “out of it” lack of hipness and the clunky monologue jokes of Carson and McMahon.
 Carson pressed on.
 And he went out on his terms, May 22, 1992, in one of television’s most memorable goodbyes. (monologue at 3:15 and farewell at 58:15) He walked away, and stayed away, until his passing in 2005 at age 79.

 Every time I watch old “Late Night” episodes I’m reminded not only of how original and unconventional the early Dave humor was, but also how talented Paul Shaffer and The World’s Most Dangerous Band were.
-Late Night’s house band could play anything and play behind any musical guest.
+Late Night’s house band could play anything, behind any musical guest.
 On an early date with then-Christi Clark, she and I saw “Shafe” and the band perform at Chicago’s Vic Theater.

 “Tomorrow” — From 1973-1982 the one-on-one interview program “Tomorrow with Tom Snyder” drew a quirky cult following peaking with Snyder’s interviews of John Lennon, The Sex Pistols, or Charles Manson.
 (I remember Dan Aykroyd’s spot-on SNL impersonation of Snyder more clearly than the real thing.)
 Between 1995 and 1999, David Letterman revived Snyder’s extended-conversation format in “The Late Late Show” (1:30 a.m.
 Eastern), a timeslot that begat the similar, “Later with Bob Costas” in the early 90s.